If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 After repotting a succulent, don’t water it for at least a week.
 This will allow the succulent’s roots to re-establish themselves in the new pot.

-Be sure to use a well-draining soil when repotting your succulents.
+Be sure to use well-draining soil when repotting your succulents.
 A succulent’s roots need plenty of air to grow and will rot if they’re constantly wet.

 If you see any signs of the succulent’s roots rotting, stop watering it immediately and wait for the roots to heal.